 East Bay Cyclists is a group of friendly, social cyclists who love to ride in the beautiful San Francisco East Bay.
 All our rides are no drop.
 We wait for everyone at the top of hills and at intersections.
 We have a mixed ability group but value fun and sociability over performance.
 Our usual pace is between 15-18 mph on the flats.
 Come ride with us.
 We would love to meet you.
 Our Ride Calendar lists our upcoming rides.
 Just fill out a Ride Waiver, turn up, introduce yourself and have fun.

 We offer two weekly rides.
 The routes differ each week so the exact details for each ride are on our Ride Calendar.
 All our rides are no drop.
 We wait for each other at the top of hills and at intersections.
 Once a month Frame Up Bikes provides free beer and pizza after the Saturday ride.
 Please fill out a Ride Waiver and bring it with you on your first ride.

 A casual after work spin of about 25 miles.
 Speed on the flat between 15-18 mph.
-See Ride Calendar for details.
+See Ride Calendar for starting points and details.

 A Longer more challenging ride usually about 40-60 miles.
 Example routes include Pinehurst Road, Morgan Territory, Three Bears, and Two Bridges.
 Speed on the flat between 15-18 mph.
 Stick around to the end of the ride for a liquid refreshment.
 See Ride Calendar for details.